 I often explain that transitions are stressful because they ask our minds and bodies to adjust to something unfamiliar which creates uncertainty.
 Human beings thrive on routine, and when change disrupts that, our nervous system may respond with anxiety, sadness, or even physical tension.

-Skipping meals, staying up too late, and forgetting self-care might feel harmless, but your nervous system doesn’t get the memo.
-Without consistency, it swings between hyper-alert chaos and sluggish exhaustion, leaving you anxious, jittery, or completely wiped out.
+You might think that skipping meals, staying up too late, and forgetting self-care might be harmless, but the nervous system doesn’t get the memo.
+Without consistency of our basic needs, it swings between hyper-alert chaos and sluggish exhaustion.
+This can leave us feeling anxious, jittery, or completely wiped out.
 The good news?
-Even small, simple routines—like a morning stretch, a consistent bedtime, or a short mindfulness practice—can help your nervous system calm down.
+Even small, simple routines like a morning stretch, a consistent bedtime, or a short mindfulness practice can help the nervous system feel at ease during times of change.

-These reactions are normal, but without healthy coping strategies, they can lead to longer-term stress, anxiety, or depression.
+Without healthy coping strategies, change and transition can be overwhelming, leaving our nervous systems believing we may be in danger.
+This can impact our mental health leading to chronic stress, anxiety, or depression.
 Life transitions are inevitable, but they don’t have to feel unmanageable.
-With the right tools and support (which may or may not include encouraging you to book a trip to Italy), you can move through change with greater confidence and clarity.
+With the right tools and support, you can move through change with greater confidence and clarity.